jumper149/blugon/README.md

 For ArchLinux users I am maintaining an [AUR-Package](https://aur.archlinux.org/packages/blugon).

 If you are on Linux you can build and install:

-- `make`
-- `make install`
+    make
+    make install    # as root

-To change the target directory of the installation use something similar to:
+To change the target directory of the installation use the following and change `/usr/local/` to the desired directory:

+    make PREFIX=/usr/local
     make install PREFIX=/usr/local

 Configuration is supposed to be done after installing.